kaplana/cos126webv2/content/assignments/hello.md

 ### **Submission**

-Submit `HelloWorld.java`, `Greeting.java`, `SayHelloWorld.java`, `Ordered.java`, `RGBtoCMYK.java`, and a completed `readme.txt`  to {{< tigerfile "Hello" >}}  Please do not include your name, netid and/or email address in your  `.java` and `readme.txt` files.</p>
+Submit `HelloWorld.java`, `Greeting.java`, `SayHelloWorld.java`, `SumThree.java`, and a completed `readme.txt`  to {{< tigerfile "Hello" >}}  Please do not include your name, netid and/or email address in your  `.java` and `readme.txt` files.</p>

 Login using your OIT NetID (if necessary) and upload the specified files.
 Finally, click the *Check Submitted Files* button:

 ![TigerFile]({{< resource url="static/assignments/hello/images/tigerfile-check-submitted-files.png" >}})

 This will compile and execute your programs, alerting you to potential problems before we grade your work.
-Fix any problems and resubmit. **You may submit one file at a time or several files at a time.
-You may submit as many times as you like!**
+Fix any problems and resubmit.
+You may submit one file at a time or several files at a time.
+However, you may only click the *Check Submitted Files* button a total of twenty (20) times.

 Also, complete and submit both the Collaboration Policy Quiz on  [Canvas](https://canvas.princeton.edu) and the [Entry Survey]({{< param surveyurl >}})